 Other Sustainable, Ethical Alternatives to Shein, Alibaba, Pretty Little Thing:

 - Lucy and Yak - this is perhaps not the cheapest brand but all their work is high quality and they pay their workers fairly.
 They even resell their returns and seconds via Depop which are well worth checking out

 - Yesfriends.co sell organic tees made in a solar-powered FairTrade factory for just £9.50 each!

 - Patagonia - again, pricey but their owner just gave away the entire company to help tackle climate change.
 This is also a great brand for look for second hand.

 - Rapanui/Tee Mill - UK-based, Rapanui have a state-of-the-art factory powered by renewable energy.
 Their clothes had a scannable QR code for traceability.
 Did you know you can create your own designs and sell them using Tee Mill?

-But what is the ultimate way to buy new clothes?
+But what is the ultimate way to buy new clothes sustainably and cheaply?
 The answer is to buy second hand.
 Hang on.
 Before you click away in disgust.
 Buying preloved is very often the cheapest (and always the most sustainable) way to find something new to you.

 There are lot of second hand myths that just aren't true.

 And that includes second hand garments being too expensive.
 You can shop our End of Season Sale with brands including L.K Bennett, Coast, All Saints, Zara, Uniqlo all for incredible prices.